 The insight into the structure of Cas A gained from this 3-D visualization is important for astronomers who build models of supernova explosions.
 Now, they must consider that the outer layers of the star come off spherically, but the inner layers come out more disk-like with high-velocity jets in multiple directions.

 The VR project is being made available in an open access format suitable for VR caves as well as on the Oculus Rift platform.
 Please contact Kimberly Arcand for more information on accessing those files.
-The project coordinators plan for a Google Cardboard version in future iterations.
-Additional data-driven 3D astronomical objects are also in the works for the Chandra VR/AR experience.

 Additionally, Chandra has worked with the Smithsonian Learning Lab to create a browser-based interactive 3D application, and 360 degree video that works with Google Cardboard for Chandra's 3D Cas A object.
 The activity has related educational resources and activities at http://s.si.edu/cas-a